 Pilates is a form of exercise that targets the core of the body.
 It works on the abdomen, the back and the hips while using the entire body.
 It increases flexibility, strength, endurance, coordination, acts as an Nerve Pain Treatment and improves posture.
 The exercises are slow and controlled and each exercise uses the muscles to its maximum capacity.
-Since Pilates utilizes all the muscles in the body, it is more intense and increases the level of resistance in the body.
+Since the pilates trainer course utilizes all the muscles in the body, it is more intense and increases the level of resistance in the body.

 - Be comfortable: wear comfortable clothes.
 You need to do Pilates barefoot preferably on a mat.
 If you are uncomfortable or feel the strain, you should stop immediately.
 Initially, do not force yourself to do ant posture that you cannot handle.